| |

 |

-The first EcoTales Film Festival will be held in Richmond Upon Thames, London on May 5th 2013.
+The first EcoTales Film Festival was held in Richmond Upon Thames, London on May 5th 2013.

-This one day, family festival will screen a program of entertaining and informative environmental films all shown on solar or pedal powered screens.
+This one day, family festival screened a program of entertaining and informative environmental films all shown on solar or pedal powered screens.

-The films will explore a range of environmental topics including food, energy, recycling, conservation, biodiversity and wildlife preservation.
+The films explored a range of environmental topics including food, energy, recycling, conservation, biodiversity and wildlife preservation.

-Alongside the main programme Young filmmakers aged between 7 and 16 are invited to enter their own environmentally themed, short film and be part of the festival.
+Alongside the main programme, Young filmmakers aged between 7 and 16 were invited to enter their own environmentally themed, short films and be part of the festival.

 |